Objective:

 |

 The feature size input of this block should be less than the minimum feature size you want to capture in your implicit body.
 It is the minimum feature size to preserve and not an exact mesh size.
-Since all future meshes will be based on this, you should consider using a very small feature size for intricate implicit bodies, and then remesh to a coarser mesh later.
+Since all future meshes will be based on this, consider using a very small feature size for intricate implicit bodies and re-mesh to a coarser mesh later.

 Suggested Feature sizes: